uniVocity/univocity-examples/src/test/resources/README_template.md

  - The engine stops completely

-To obtain notifications about one or more of such events when they happen, you can use an EngineLifecycleInterceptor.
-This allows you to prepare for, or to perform cleanup after, each lifecycle event. uniVocity provides an EngineLifecycleContext object to its interceptors, so you can obtain more detailed information about the current state of the engine.
+To obtain notifications about one or more of such events when they happen, you can use an @@LINK(EngineLifecycleInterceptor).
+This allows you to prepare for, or to perform cleanup after, each lifecycle event. uniVocity provides an @@LINK(EngineLifecycleContext) object to its interceptors, so you can obtain more detailed information about the current state of the engine.

-The following example prints out a few messages of an EngineLifecycleInterceptor in action.
+The following example prints out a few messages of an @@LINK(EngineLifecycleInterceptor) in action.

 @@INCLUDE_METHOD(/src/test/java/com/univocity/examples/Tutorial001Basics.example005LifecycleInterceptors)